Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 The challenge is about the timing of the strike when launching in between the tunnel of spikes.

 ## Level 13
-Name: Deez Nuts -> WIP
+Name: Deez Nuts -> Red Herring
 Author: Azka

 **[GENERAL]**